-2005 KCUDF 2015 Geografia Analysis Geografia Recommendations Officer com recomment Proposed residential development in public land along the northern edge of Knox Demand for housing can generally be met within alternate sites at Knox Central.
+2005 KCUDF 2015 Geografia Analysis Geografia Recommendations Officer comment on Geografia recommendations Proposed residential development in public land along the northern edge of Knox Demand for housing can generally be met within alternate sites at Knox Central.
 Retain these areas as public land and open space.
-It is conside to residentia Central and northern edge of Blind Creek.
+It is considered that other sites are suited to residential development.
+Central and northern edge of Blind Creek.
 (Item 5 in KCUDF Figure 19).
-This land ind Garden/Vind to be a sign should be re Western edge of Lewis Road, south of Blind Creek is allocated as business/employment.
+This land includes the Knox Community Garden/Vineyard site which is considered to be a significant community asset, which should be retained.
+Western edge of Lewis Road, south of Blind Creek is allocated as business/employment.
 (See KCUDF Figure 19).
 Some of these areas could be encouraged to transition to higher uses such as office/business park, or retail premises.
 This would be more complementary to developments to the west, and would respond to declines in demand for industrial space.
 Consider how these areas might be encouraged to transition away from lower amenity industrial uses over the longer term.
-This recomr away from i be compatil retail/entert compliment community Western edge of Lewis Road, north of Blind Creek allocated as educational, institutional, and community uses.
+This recommendation is supported.
+A shift away from industrial uses is considered to be compatible with the adjoining retail/entertainment uses and complimentary to future civic and community facilities on Council land.
+Western edge of Lewis Road, north of Blind Creek allocated as educational, institutional, and community uses.
 Unclear about the source of demand for educational, institutional uses in this area.
 Clarify demand for community facility, education and recreation uses at Knox Central.
-Preliminary staff shows demand for Consider promoting the transition to higher amenity commercial uses over the longer term. institutional to be demainfrastructu recreational located clos While there conducive t considered amenity cor focused on omment on Geografia Indations dered that other sites are suited tial development.
+Consider promoting the transition to higher amenity commercial uses over the longer term.
+Preliminary analysis undertaken by Council staff shows that that there is limited demand for additional education and institutional uses.
+However, there is likely to be demand for other community infrastructure.
+Future community and recreational uses are more appropriately located closer to the 'civic' and leisure focus of the Activity Centre.
+While there are benefits to uses more conducive to the Lewis Park interface, it is considered that a focused shift to higher amenity commercial uses should be focused on the area south of Blind Creek.